 The declining-balance method is applied.
 However, the straight-line method is applied for buildings (excluding accompanying facilities) acquired on or after April 1, 1998 and for accompanying facilities and structures acquired on or after April 1, 2016.
 The main useful lives are as follows:

-Buildings (excluding accompanying facilities): 38 to 50 years
+Buildings (excluding accompanying facilities): 38 to 50 years ii) Intangible assets (excluding leased assets)

 Machinery and equipment: 10 years

-ii) Intangible assets (excluding leased assets)

-Straight-line method

-The main useful lives are as follows:

-Patent right: 8 years

-Right of trademark: 10 years

-Software: 5 years

-Goodwill: 10 years